Adam Science Leadership Programme (ASLP)

 In 1991, Adam was tragically killed in a car accident and the community lost one of its shining stars.
 His friends and family rallied to continue his communal work and set up a young leadership programme in his name to help young adults learn about the community and get involved in communal leadership.

-The first Adam Science Programme was held in 1992, making the 2022-23 group our the 30th Anniversary cohort.
+The first Adam Science Programme was held in 1992, making the last cohort, our 2022-23 group, the 30th Anniversary cohort.
 The programme was originally run by Adam’s friends, many of whom are now in senior lay leadership positions across the community.
 It was then housed within UJIA together with the Adam Science Foundation for 10 years.
 Since 2011 it has housed within Lead, the leadership development division of the Jewish Leadership Council.

 Each cohort of leaders has included a diverse group of people from across the community, bringing their communal, denominational and cultural perspectives to the Adam Science table.
 As well as learning from the professional and lay leaders that they hear from, the group also learns much from each other’s rich tapestry of backgrounds and experiences.
 This heavily subsidised programme has supported and developed generations of Jewish leaders since its inception and many alumni now hold senior lay and professional roles in the Jewish community.
 You can get a sense of the tremendous impact of the programme from the video above which we invite you to take a look at.

-• The newly designed programme is specifically for emerging leaders within the Jewish Community and those wanting to lead.
+The ASLP programme is specifically for emerging leaders within the Jewish Community and those wanting to lead.
 The programme is twelve months long and will blend in-person and online development experiences.

 Vision: The vision of Adam Science is to inspire, empower and enable young adults within the Jewish community to lead and know how and where they can best contribute to a vibrant and vital UK Jewish Community